 If you are in deportation proceedings in immigration court, and are able to apply for PD, the obvious benefit is that it might mean that you will not be deported and your immigration court case will be closed at least temporarily.

 But you will not automatically receive other immigration benefits—such as work authorization—just because you receive PD.
 Nor will your family members (spouse and children) receive PD through you.

 You will have to independently qualify for any immigration benefit that you request.
 For example, if you have already applied for asylum before an Immigration Judge (IJ), are awaiting a hearing or decision, but then request and receive a form of PD called "administrative closure" (meaning the IJ takes your case off of the court calendar for months or years) you might be able to get work authorization based on your "pending" (undecided) asylum application.

 Because the benefits of PD can be limited, it is sometimes better to fight removal in immigration court or file an appeal.
 Some of the types of relief from removal that might be available to you are described at Immigrants in Deportation or Removal Proceedings.

 However, figuring out whether or not you can win your immigration case, avoid deportation, and receive immigration benefits can be complicated.
-Therefore, before deciding whether PD is right for you, it's a good idea to talk to a well-qualified immigration attorney.
+Before deciding what path is right for you, it's wise to talk to a well-qualified immigration attorney.

 In theory, any non-citizen of the U.S. who lacks lawful immigration status can get PD.
 However, you will want to show some convincing, positive factors in your case.
 Examples include family ties, a solid employment history, membership in community groups or places of worship, caregiving for family members with medical issues, and the like.